Donald Colvin, Esq

 Examples of How California Prop 213 Works

-• You cannot recover compensation for pain and suffering because you were uninsured at the time of the accident.
+You cannot recover: pain and suffering — because you were uninsured.

 Example 2: Passenger in an Uninsured Vehicle

-You’re a passenger in your friend’s uninsured car when another driver causes a collision.
+You’re riding in a friend’s uninsured car when another driver causes a crash.

-Example 3: Insured Driver Hit by a Drunk Driver
+Example 3: Insured Driver Hit by a DUI Driver

 Why Proposition 213 Exists

-When Prop 213 was passed, supporters argued that it encouraged drivers to maintain proper insurance coverage and helped keep auto insurance costs lower for law-abiding motorists.
+Supporters of Prop 213 argued that it encourages drivers to maintain valid insurance and helps reduce overall insurance premiums for responsible drivers.

-However, critics argue that the law unfairly punishes uninsured drivers who may already be struggling financially — especially when they are not at fault for the accident.
+Critics argue the law unfairly punishes uninsured victims who may already struggle financially — especially when they did nothing wrong in the crash.

 Maintain valid auto insurance at all times.